salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 But deep down, you know it is.
 You saw it with your own eyes.

 The potential.
 A fusion of car and fridge.
 Imagine a fridge on wheels.
 A fridge that can go anywhere, delivering chilled beverages thirsty.
-A new business model where a man will drive a car to any fridge in order to briefly power it.
+A new business model where a man will drive a car to the fridge of your choice, just to power it.

 Don't call me a dreamer, I've seen the future of science, and his name is Maxwell Chicombutso.

 > Clip: He explained that the energy used in this innovation is called "microsonic energy."
 Now this energy is found in the air just like many other energies, like radiation energy.
 But then the energy is very minimal.
 But Chicombutso has fou
 > nd a way to amplify the radio waves and use it in large scale.

-Link 8: It's all starting to make sense: Micro, meaning very small, sonic, meaning sound, and energy meaning... energy: You put them together and get a kind of meaningless gibberish intended to confound and impress the terminally uneducated.
+Link 8: It's all starting to make sense: Micro, meaning very small, sonic, meaning sound, and energy meaning... energy: You put them together and get meaningless technobabble designed to impress the uneducated.

 And what is the thing that uneducated people love most of all?